 Portugal lifted their maiden piece of silverware at Euro 2016 and go into Euro 2020 arguably with an even stronger side this time around.

 They hit 22 goals in qualifying - but finished second to Ukraine - and were runners up in their top tier Nations League group.
 With Ruben Neves, Bernardo Silva, Bruno Fernandes, Diogo Jota and Joao Felix, this is no longer a side that has to be entirely reliant on the brilliance of Cristiano Ronaldo.

 Group: B (Finland, Denmark, Russia)

 Belgium were one of two teams to qualify for the Euros with a 100% record, and followed this up by progressing to the Nations League semi finals.

 This crop of Belgian players have long been heralded as the golden generation and with the likes of Eden Hazard, Kevin De Bruyne and Romelu Lukaku reaching their peak, this could be one of their final shots at a major trophy.

 Wouldn't it be great if they did it with former Wigan duo Roberto Martinez and Shaun Maloney in the dugout?

 Group: F (Hungary, Portugal, Germany)

-They are a stronger outfit than the team who finished runners up at Euro 2016, and with Kylian Mbappe, Antoine Griezmann, N'Golo Kante and Paul Pogba, plus the emergence of starlets like Eduardo Camavinga and Marcus Thuram, France look the pick of the bunch ahead of next summer's tournament.
+They are a stronger outfit than the team who finished runners up at Euro 2016, and with Kylian Mbappe, Antoine Griezmann, N'Golo Kante and Paul Pogba, France look the pick of the bunch ahead of this tournament.